dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

 `METplus <https://metplus.readthedocs.io/en/latest/Users_Guide/installation.html>`_.
-Information on how to do this can be found in section one of the `Installation and Setup <https://metplus-training.readthedocs.io/en/latest/modules/Environment/index.html>`_ sections of the online tutorial.
-Topics here will be using the recommended setup.
+Information on how to do this can be found in section one of the `Installation and Setup <https://metplus-training.readthedocs.io/en/latest/modules/Environment/index.html>`_ sections of the online tutorial topics.
+Here we will be using the recommended setup.
 Which is first passing in a Use Case specific to the configuration file, followed by a second configuration file with settings that are specific to the system we are using.